gagolews/genieclust/README.rst

-so that it can act as a **noise point detector** or a robustified version of `HDBSCAN\*`  (see Campello et al., 2015) that is able to detect a predefined number of clusters and hence it doesn't dependent on the `DBSCAN`'s somehow difficult-to-set `eps` parameter.
+so that it can act as a **noise point detector** or a robustified version of `HDBSCAN\*`  (see Campello et al., 2015) that is able to detect a predefined number of clusters and hence it doesn't dependent on the `DBSCAN`'s somewhat difficult-to-set `eps` parameter.